rarar0/Windows_Server_Hardening/README.md

 A PowerShell script meant to be run right in PowerShell. (probably behind)
 - hardening.ps1

-As well as a script that was designed to be compiled into a binary executable.
-Which allows PowerShell to be disabled completely.
+As well as a script that was designed to be compiled into a binary executable which allows PowerShell to be disabled completely.
 - hardening_exe.ps1

 Compile using PS2EXE found at this URL
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
-Using the compiled executable pass function names as arguments to the exe to run them.
+Start the executable from CLI and pass function names as arguments to the exe to run them.

 ### Script Goals/To-Do:
 Disable unecessary services